-Elder Law and Life Care Planning attorney, Helayne Levy Payne, elevated her level of service to older adults to handle the complexities of aging by pursuing an advanced law degree from Stetson University College of Law in 2010 and graduating with her Master of Laws (LL.M.) degree in Elder Law in 2012.
-In 2014, Ms. Levy Payne founded the Elder Law & Life Care Planning Center, the first in the State of North Carolina to become a member of the Life Care Planning Law Firms Association, an organization dedicated to supporting law ﬁrms that practice this innovation in Elder Law called, "Life Care Planning."
+Elder Law and Life Care Planning attorney, Mrs. Helayne Levy Payne, elevated her level of service to older adults to handle the complexities of aging by pursuing an advanced law degree from Stetson University College of Law in 2010 and graduating with her Master of Laws (LL.M.) degree in Elder Law in 2012.
+In 2014, Mrs. Levy Payne founded the Elder Law & Life Care Planning Center, the first in the State of North Carolina to become a member of the Life Care Planning Law Firms Association, an organization dedicated to supporting law ﬁrms that practice this innovation in Elder Law called, "Life Care Planning."
 She and her team are passionate about advocating for aging adults in our community.
-They “walk the walk”, dedicating their professional and personal lives to furthering causes and efforts that make differences in the lives of aging adults.
+They “walk the walk,” dedicating their professional and personal lives to furthering causes and efforts that make differences in the lives of aging adults.

-Alzheimer’s Disease and You’re Not Alone: Living as an Alzheimer’s Caregiver.
-Ms. Levy Payne is in the process of preparing for the release of her newest book, You’re Not Alone Living with Dementia.
-These books are designed to serve as a guide for those recently diagnosed with cognitive impairment and their caregivers to better cope, prepare, and protect themselves.
-These books are able to be read or viewed in under two hours and offer practical advice on exactly what one needs to do when faced with a diagnosis.
+Helayne recently authored and adapted two books, You’re Not Alone: Living with Alzheimer’s Disease and You’re Not Alone: Living as an Alzheimer’s Caregiver and is in the process of preparing for the release of her newest book, You’re Not Alone: Living with Dementia.
+These books are designed to serve as a guide for those recently diagnosed with cognitive impairment, and their caregivers, to better cope, prepare, and protect themselves.
+These books are designed to be read in under two hours and offer practical advice on exactly what one needs to do when faced with a diagnosis.

-Ms. Levy Payne is admitted to practice law in both North Carolina and New York.
+Helayne Levy Payne is admitted to practice law in both North Carolina and New York.